-Pot Point Loop is a 11.2 mile loop trail located near Chattanooga, TN that features a great forest setting and is rated as moderate.
+Pot Point Loop is a 11.2 mile loop trail located near Chattanooga, Tennessee that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking, walking, and trail running and is accessible from March until October.

 A rarely used loop in Prentice Cooper Wildlife Management Area.
 Pot Point Loop is an add-on to the Cumberland Trail in Prentice Cooper Wildlife Management Area.
 Seldom used, the track presents a peaceful day hike.
 Begin at the parking area for Snooper's Rock along Tower Road.

 Nice hike with multiple overlooks, a natural bridge, and a small gorge section.
 Moderately strenuous, but be prepared to bushwack around fallen trees and search for elusive blazes.
 The trail might be more visible in summer, but the winter views are hard to beat!
 This is in a Wildlife Management Area, and many weekends during hunting season the trails are closed for managed game hunts.
 Check the forest website before you go.
 Also the access road is unpaved, so depending on conditions you may want to park at the first Cumberland Trail parking lot instead of going all the way to the Snooper's Rock lot.

 The trail was nice.
 Could use a little work in some areas to clean up some fallen trees, but overall it was relatively easy to traverse.
 According to the distance I ended with from starting at the parking area and map, going out to view the designated areas, making the whole loop, and finishing back where I started, I came up with the whole trail being almost 15 miles long instead of the 12 miles listed.
 Regardless, that's just something to keep in mind while out on the trails.
 Happy trailing!

 This could be a five star trail, but it needs come TLC.
 The highlights are